 A few hours later, Michael calls a meeting, during which he announces the need for a committee to come up with ideas to boost his new profile.
 Dwight is chosen for his loyalty and efficiency, Jim for being the handsome, hip guy whom Michael thinks is most similar to himself, Kelly for constantly being on social media at work and therefore considered an expert by Michael, and Stanley for his ability to bring a tough, street-like draw to the profile.
 Michael attempts to persuade Ryan, but Ryan flees the meeting before Michael can finish his speech.
 Ryan asks Erin to cover for him, as he must suddenly leave the office.
 She agrees to do so, but confides in Pam that Ryan has left for the morning.
 Michael’s committee begins a telemarketer-type set up in the conference room to call Michael’s contacts and those of Dunder Mifflin to alert them of Michael’s Facebook account.
 Rather than selling paper, the individuals must now advertise and sell acceptance of Michael’s friend requests.
 While this is going on, we see that Ryan has traveled to a friend’s place and is violently thrashing on doors and windows, trying to enter the house.
 When his friend opens the door, Ryan implores him to remove the photo, but the friend refuses because Ryan and the older women remain in the background, while the photo’s foreground hosts the friend kissing an extremely attractive woman.
 Ryan is forced to leave, and the audience witnesses a brief interview with his friend.
 The women were, in fact, Ryan’s family members who were also extremely intoxicated.
 Michael, back at the office, oversees his entire operation, as it begins to mirror a telemarketing-sweatshop.
 Culminating in Dwight, Jim, Kelly, and Stanley’s fury at Michael, their task, and the individuals on the phones, their dismissal is brought about when Dwight throws a telephone at the window, shattering it.
 Ryan also returns to the office, shattering another window when he throws his laptop at it because he was unable to get the picture removed.
 Michael, a witness to all of the chaos, pardons Ryan but dismisses his committee after coming to realize that he cannot force people to accept his friendship online; he deactivates his Facebook account, stating that his hunger for online importance drove him away from who he really is as a person.
+[Again, you need to end stronger, funnier, and in a more meaningful way.]

 The Office:

-“The Facebook Committee”
+“Social Media by Committee”

 by

+Student X

 ACT ONE